cyberhiker/rocketchat-uptimerobot/README.md

   <a href="https://www.paypal.me/crazyws"><img src="https://img.shields.io/badge/donate-paypal-00457c.svg?logo=paypal&style=flat-square" alt="Donate Paypal"></a>
 </p>

-## :warning: Abandoned project
+## :warning: Unabandoned project

+I forked this project in the hopes to keep it going.
+I'm not a master of Javascript in particular, not ECMAScript.
+Doing my best, PRs welcome.

-This project is not maintained anymore and is abandoned.
-Feel free to fork and make your own changes if needed.
+~This project is not maintained anymore and is abandoned.
+Feel free to fork and make your own changes if needed.~

 Thanks to everyone for their valuable feedback and contributions.